fluffos/fluffos/docs/efun/objects/set_hide.md

     Sets  the  hidden  flag  of an object to 'flag', which should be 0 or 1 (hide disable, or hide enable, respectively).
-Only objects  for  which When  the  object is hidden, only other hidable objects will be able to find the object with find_object(), or multiple-object returning  efuns such as users(), children(), all_inventory(), etc.
+Only objects  for  which 'master()->valid_hide(ob)'  returns  true  may  make themselves hidden.
+    When the object is hidden, only other hidable objects will be  able  to find  the object with find_object(), or multiple-object returning efuns such as users(), children(), all_inventory(), etc.

 ### SEE ALSO

     valid_hide(4)